-- 1. A faculty member who suspects the student may have committed an act of academic dishonesty shall submit evidence of the misconduct-accompanied by a cover letter-to the Dean of the School of Arts & Sciences, the Dean of the School of Professional Studies, the Dean of University Programs, or the Dean of the Graduate School (depending on the course in which the academic dishonesty is alleged to have occurred). - 2.
-The Dean shall assess the charge and evidence.
-If the Dean finds the evidence unpersuasive, s/he will confer with the faculty member who brought the charge. - 3.
-If the Dean finds the evidence persuasive, s/he shall notify the Academic Affairs Office or the Graduate School so as to determine if this is a first or second offense. - 4.
-If the Dean learns that it is a student's first offense, the Dean will contact the student to arrange a meeting, at which time the Dean can review and discuss the allegation with the student before a final decision is reached.
-The Dean may rely on the documentary evidence as long as the student is allowed to respond to such evidence in the meeting.
+- 1. A faculty member who suspects the student may have committed an act of academic dishonesty shall submit evidence of the misconduct-accompanied by a cover letter-to the Associate Provost.
+The faculty member may inform the student of the suspected dishonesty.
+But what the faculty member says should be informational only, indicating only that they have forwarded an allegation and the supporting evidence to the Associate Provost.
+The faculty member should not-and the student should not expect the faculty member to-discuss the nature of the suspected dishonesty, whether or not it really occurred, what the consequence might be, and so on. - 2.
+The Associate Provost shall assess the charge and evidence.
+If the Associate Provost finds the evidence unpersuasive, they will confer with the faculty member who brought the charge. - 3.
+If the Associate Provost finds the evidence persuasive, they shall notify the Academic Affairs Office or the Graduate School so as to determine if this is a first or second offense. - 4.
+If the Associate Provost learns that it is a student's first offense, they will contact the student to arrange a meeting.
+At which time, the Associate Provost can review and discuss the allegation with the student before a final decision is reached.
+The Associate Provost may rely on the documentary evidence as long as the student is allowed to respond to such evidence in the meeting.
 Students may also be allowed to bring relevant witnesses who are members of the Otterbein community; legal counsel or parents will not be permitted to participate.
-After conferring with the faculty member, the Dean shall impose-and inform the student of-the sanction.
+After conferring with the faculty member, the Associate Provost shall impose-and inform the student of-the sanction.
 Depending on the severity of the offense, the following sanction may be imposed: a failing grade on the test or assignment in which the dishonesty occurred, the lowering of the overall course grade by one or more letters, or a failing grade for the course.
-The student may appeal the Dean's finding and sanction through the Provost and Vice President for Academic Affairs, who may refer the appeal to the Student Appeals Board for consultation. - 5.
-If the Dean learns that this is a student's second offense, he/she should meet with the student to discuss the allegation and explain the process for a second offense.
+The student may appeal the Associate Provost's finding and sanction through the Provost and Vice President for Academic Affairs, who may refer the appeal to the Student Appeals Board for consultation. - 5.
+If the Associate Provost learns that this is a student's second offense, they should meet with the student to discuss the allegation and explain the process for a second offense.
 The evidence and cover letter shall be turned over to the Student Conduct Hearing Board for their review.
 Academic dishonesty cases that are reviewed by the Student Conduct Hearing Board may subject the student to suspension or dismissal as determined by the Board.
-(Results of second plagiarism acts by graduate students result in a one semester or one-year suspension or permanent dismissal from the graduate program and the University.)
+(Results of second plagiarism acts by graduate students result in a one-year probation or permanent dismissal from the graduate program and the University.)
 Decisions of the Student Conduct Hearing Board are subject to appeal to the Student Appeals Board according to procedures in Article VII, Section 5 of the University Bylaws.